mickg77/codingChallenge_2i/README.md

 Update

 Code updated to move used values into an ArrayList.
 This list can then be checked to see if the pairing has already been used.
+Comments added to explain the logic